Menu Close

 • Olive Oil

 • Sunflower Oil: our go-to oil for everything, it has a neutral mild flavor, great for salad dressings.
-It’s also high oleic, which makes it one of the healthiest oils for roasting at high temperatures.
+It’s also high oleic, which makes it one of the best oils for roasting at high temperatures.

 • Hulled Sunflower Seeds – a favorite addition to salads, I love adding these little seeds which give a fantastic flavor and crunch.